-8.1 Special Assessment Arrangements
+7.1 Special Assessment Arrangements

-Where special assessment arrangements have been made (i.e. for students with dyslexia or a visual impairment) the same cannot be claimed under the MC Policy.
+Where special assessment arrangements have been made (i.e. for students with dyslexia or a visual impairment) the same rules as above apply and cannot be claimed under the MC Policy.

-8.2 Process for submitting a mitigating circumstances claim
+7.2 Process for submitting a mitigating circumstances claim

-The claim should be submitted as soon as possible after the circumstances occur, preferably before the assessment deadline, examination or oral assessment, but must be submitted no later than 7 days after the submission, examination or oral presentation date.
-As there will sometimes be a delay in obtaining the supporting documentary evidence, please ensure that the College Mitigating Circumstances Form is submitted within 7 days and the evidence can follow.
+The claim should be submitted as soon as possible after the circumstances occur, preferably before the assessment deadline, but must be submitted no later than 7 days after the submission date.
+As there will sometimes be a delay in obtaining the supporting documentary evidence, please ensure that the College Mitigating Circumstances Form is submitted within 7 days and that the evidence to support the claim can follow.

-- After this point, mitigating circumstances can only be submitted as part of an appeal - The claim must be submitted on the College Mitigating Circumstances Form - Mitigating circumstances claims must be submitted to the Director of Operations - You must include both a description of the circumstances; including the impact you are claiming they have had on performance in the assessment, and evidence to support your claim - The type of evidence that might be required is outlined at the end of this document
+- After this point, mitigating circumstances can only be submitted as part of an appeal - The claim must be submitted on the College Mitigating Circumstances Form - Mitigating circumstances claims must be submitted to the Director of Operations - You must include both a description of the circumstances; including the impact you are claiming has had on performance in the assessment, along with evidence to support your claim - The type of evidence that might be required is outlined at the end of this document

-If you do not submit your claim within 7 days, and therefore have to submit mitigating circumstances as part of an appeal, you will have to prove that there was a demonstrated, valid and overriding reason why the circumstances were not submitted earlier.
-A professed lack of knowledge of the mitigating circumstances regulations or an assumption on your part at the time of the assessment that your performance would not be affected by an event (which you have since decided resulted in mitigating circumstances) will not normally be considered as acceptable reasons for delay.
+If you do not submit your claim within 7 days, and therefore have to submit mitigating circumstances as part of an appeal, you will have to prove that there was a demonstrated, valid and overriding reason why the mitigating circumstances claim form was not submitted earlier.
+A professed lack of knowledge of the mitigating circumstances regulations or an assumption on your part at the time of the assessment that your performance would not be affected by an event (which you have since decided resulted in mitigating circumstances) will not normally be considered as acceptable reasons for the delay.
 Mitigating circumstances should not be used as an insurance against poor assessment results.

-8.3 Mitigating Circumstances Form
+7.3 Mitigating Circumstances Form